-Antigua also known as Waladli or Wadadli by the native population, is an island in the West Indies.
+Antigua also is known as Waladli or Wadadli by the native population, is an island in the West Indies.
 It is one of the Leeward Islands in the Caribbean region and the main island of the country of Antigua and Barbuda.
 Antigua and Barbuda became an independent state within the Commonwealth of Nations on 1 November 1981.
 Antigua means “ancient” in Spanish.
-Christopher Columbus named the island “Antigua” in 1493 in honour of the “Virgin of the Old Cathedral” (Spanish: La Virgen de la Antigua) found in Seville Cathedral in southern Spain.
+Christopher Columbus named the island “Antigua” in 1493 in honor of the “Virgin of the Old Cathedral” (Spanish: La Virgen de la Antigua) found in Seville Cathedral in southern Spain.
 The island’s circumference is roughly 87 km (54 mi) and its area 281 km2 (108 sq mi).
 Its population was only 80,161 (at the 2011 Census).
 The economy is mainly reliant on tourism, with the agricultural sector serving the domestic market.
 Over 32,000 people live in the capital city, St. John’s.

 Giorgio Armani, Richard Branson, Eric Clapton or Ken Follett are notable residents on Antigua.